-->

 Market Scenario

-As of Q1 2024, the electric vehicle market has seen a massive YoY growth of 21%, with global sales exceeding 3 million units.
-The worldwide adoption of electric vehicles has brought about significant environmental advantages, saving over 80 million tons of GHG emissions across the globe.
-In March alone, there were a staggering number – 1.2M – EVs purchased which represents an ongoing strong upward trend in this industry.
-Such pace reflects that within this year more than one fifth (20%) all cars sold worldwide will be EVs.
-China remains the leader for now but U.S and Europe are also very important players; their shares being respectively around 11% and 25%.
-It’s interesting to see how much different countries contribute towards these numbers: In China it is predicted that they will account for almost half of all car sales while US and EU combined amount somewhere between one third to half.
+As of Q1 2025, the electric vehicle market has experienced a remarkable YoY growth of 25%, with global sales surpassing 4 million units, which was 3 million in Q1 2024.
+The worldwide adoption of electric vehicles has yielded significant environmental benefits, saving over 100 million tons of GHG emissions across the globe.
+In March alone, there was an astounding 1.5 million EVs purchased, representing a continued strong upward trend in this industry.
+Such pace reflects that within this year, more than one-quarter (25%) of all cars sold worldwide will be EVs.
+China maintains its leadership position, but the U.S. and Europe are also crucial players; their shares being respectively around 15% and 30%.
+It's fascinating to observe how different countries contribute to these numbers: In China, it is predicted that they will account for almost 55% of all car sales, while the US and EU combined amount to somewhere between 40% to 45%.

-Consumers across the global electric vehicle market prefer Battery Electric Vehicles (BEVs) with a share of 52% leaving Plug-in Hybrid Electric Vehicles (PHEVs) behind at only 33.6%.
-This shows that people’s confidence on all-electric cars’ range and performance has been growing steadily year after year.
-EV Charging stations installed globally increased by more than 40% in 2023 compared 2022, showing support for this growing market but with 6 times as many required before current infrastructure meets government targets set out till 2035 then there is still quite some way left yet.
+Consumers across the global electric vehicle market overwhelmingly prefer Battery Electric Vehicles (BEVs) with a share of 70%, leaving Plug-in Hybrid Electric Vehicles (PHEVs) behind at only 30%.
+This demonstrates that people's confidence in all-electric cars' range and performance has been growing steadily year after year.
+EV charging stations installed globally increased by more than 50% in 2024 compared to 2023, showing support for this growing market.
+However, with 5 times as many required before current infrastructure meets government targets set out till 2035, there is still considerable progress to be made.

-EV Market 2024: Mixed Results with Positive Outlook
+EV Market 2025: Strong Growth with Positive Outlook

-The first quarter of 2024 was a mixed bag for the US EV market, seeing sales slightly drop compared to the last quarter.
-Americans bought 268,909 new electric vehicles (EVs), which made up 7.3% of all new-vehicle sales.
-Tesla — an important company in the field — saw its sales plummet by 13.3% YoY.
+The first quarter of 2025 showed robust growth for the US EV market, with sales increasing significantly compared to the previous year.
+Americans purchased 350,000 new electric vehicles (EVs), which made up 12% of all new-vehicle sales.
+Tesla — a key player in the field — saw its sales increase by 10% YoY, despite increased competition.

-In Q1 2024, the average transaction price for a new EV stood at $55,167 — indicating a drop from the previous year in the US electric vehicle market.
-Leasing rates for EVs experienced significant growth with about 27% of total EVs being leased out.
-China’s electric cars are becoming more affordable as over 60% of all EVs sold in 2023 were priced lower than their gasoline counterparts — this shows that there is an increasing trend towards cheaper and more accessible EVs.
-Cadillac and Ford reported impressive YoY increases in sales numbers with Cadillac achieving a whopping increase of 499.2% driven by strong demand for its Lyriq model while Ford recorded an increase of 86.1%.
+In Q1 2025, the average transaction price for a new EV stood at $48,000 — indicating a continued drop from the previous year in the US electric vehicle market.
+Leasing rates for EVs experienced significant growth with about 50% of total EVs being leased out.
+China's electric cars are becoming even more affordable as over 75% of all EVs sold in 2024 were priced lower than their gasoline counterparts — this shows an accelerating trend towards cheaper and more accessible EVs.
+General Motors and Ford reported impressive YoY increases in sales numbers, with GM achieving a substantial increase of 200% driven by strong demand for its expanded EV lineup, while Ford recorded an increase of 150%.

 To Get more Insights, Request A Free Sample